 Does Frigid Weather Kill Insect Pests?
 NO!
 Fridged weather Does Not Reduce Pest Population Some Insect Species hibernate.
 Others Thrive Indoors with Us.
 The bone-chilling weather around the northeast and much of the nation does not mean that insect pests will not return just as soon as spring returns.
-They have learned how to survive.
+Learn more about termipest here and how they have learned to survive.

-Another way insects avoid extreme cold is to hibernate deeper in the ground where the cold does not penetrate.
+According to a residential pest control company, another way insects avoid extreme cold is to hibernate deeper in the ground where the cold does not penetrate.
 The smaller the bug, like ants, insect eggs, or tiny spider mites, can survive easier than larger ones.
 Larger bugs like grasshoppers can fall victim to colder weather.
 Yellow jacket queens and other wasp species will over-winter in the eaves under roofs of homes so they can emerge in the spring to create an entire new colony.
 “This is good news for the many species of insect that utilize this mechanism, but bad news for humans who will encounter them when the weather turns warmer,” said Douglen.
 A good example of survival are termites.
 “For homeowners, the first warm days of spring can include the discovery that they have been playing host to a termite colony when termites emerge from their hibernation.
 Swarms of elates or winged termites emerge from an existing colony to create new ones.
 These swarms mean that a colony is located somewhere inside the structure and have been there anywhere from three to five years unnoticed.”
 Homes and other structures offer insects the same degree of warmth that they do for human inhabitants.
 “In addition to termites, colonies of Carpenter ants, either inside the home or entering in the thousands from hibernation outside, require intensive inspections to determine their sources and extensive efforts to eliminate them from doing further damage.”
 This is particularly true of bed bugs.
 “Bed bugs will keep pest control professionals busy throughout the winter because they and others who take up residence with us will require elimination.”
-Douglen noted that a single blood meal is sufficient to last a year for a single bed bug.
-They are then free to lay more eggs and produce more bed bugs.
+Douglen noted that a single blood meal is sufficient to last a year for a single bed bug, you can get a bed bug extermination in chicago il, that way you can stop them laying more eggs and production of more bed bugs will not be possible.

 Stinging insects such as Yellow Jackets and other wasp species also hibernate during the winter and emerge to create new colonies.
 Ants that have remained underground also respond to warming weather.
 David Denlinger, a professor of entomology at Ohio State University, has been studying the impact of weather on insects and says that, “Insects produce specific proteins in order to survive severe stress.
 These proteins seem to help an insect endure times of extreme heat and cold, and also dehydration and even desiccation.”